michigan-traffic-lab/TeraSim/README.md

     ```
     "_Could not create server TCP listening socket *:6379: bind: Address already in use_",
     ```
-    that means the redis server is already running, and you can proceed without further action.
+    That means the Redis server is already running, and you can proceed without further action.

 ## Known Limitation
-1. CARLA server crash: an intiric issue of CARLA.
-It is occurs, restart CARLA and everything else.
+1. CARLA Server Crashes: This is an inherent issue within CARLA.
+If it happens, simply restart CARLA along with any related processes.
-2. Background vehicle jittering in CARLA: this is due to the low update frequency of TeraSim (10Hz) and the asynchronous step of co-simulation.
+2. Vehicle Jittering in CARLA: This occurs due to TeraSim's low update frequency (10Hz) combined with the asynchronous stepping in co-simulation.
-3. Traffic light co-simulation between TeraSim and CARLA is currently not supported.
-You can still read traffic light status from TeraSim and implement your algorithms without visualization in CARLA.
+3. Traffic Light Co-Simulation: Currently, traffic light synchronization between TeraSim and CARLA is not supported.
+However, you can still access traffic light status from TeraSim and utilize it in your algorithms without visual representation in CARLA.
-4. Bicycle and Pedestrian co-simulation between TeraSim and CARLA is currently not supported.
-We expect to release this feature in the future.
+4. Bicycle and Pedestrian Co-Simulation: Support for co-simulating bicycles and pedestrians between TeraSim and CARLA is not available at the moment.
+We plan to introduce this feature in the future.

 ## Developer